wnfs-wg/spec/spec/private-wnfs.md

 If this mode is seeking, the `directory.entries[segmentName].revisionKey` needs to be decrypted using the revision key for the current directory.

+FIXME @expede to add diagram from slides about rooting

 ## 4.4 Sharded File Content Access

 `getShards : PrivateFile -> Array<Namefilter>`